xiaochenzhang166/Knoop-Knockoff-Enhancement-with-Overparametrization-for-Feature-Selection/README.md

 # Knoop: Practical Enhancement of Knockoff with Over-Parameterization for Variable Selection

-**Official implementation of the paper "Knoop: Practical Enhancement of Knockoff with Over-Parameterization for Variable Selection" with PyTorch.**
+**Official implementation of the paper "Knoop: Practical Enhancement of Knockoff with Over-Parameterization for Variable Selection" with Python.**

 This repository contains the code and data for **Knoop**, a novel approach to feature selection that enhances the standard Knockoff framework.
 By leveraging recursive generation of multi-layered knockoff variables and incorporating a Ridgeless regression model, this method improves model fitness and ensures stable variable selection.
 Additionally, **Knoop** employs an anomaly-based significance test for FDR control, addressing the limitations of traditional knockoff methods.
 Extensive experiments demonstrate the superior performance of **Knoop** over existing methods on both simulated and real-world datasets.